 Systematic and early communication facilitates two things:

 - It ensures that workers are prepared for the upcoming changes.
 Any software and updates released without preliminary warnings can increase dissatisfaction from the beginning.

-- It maintains systematic feedback from users.
+- It maintains systematic feedback from end users.
 It’s not necessary to modify software after every piece of negative feedback because unplanned modifications lead to scope creep.
-Even listening to users is a good practice to up adoption rates.
+Even listening to end users is a good practice to up adoption rates.
 And, of course, feedback provides additional insights into the challenges users face.